Melesew/plant-disease-experiments/README.md

 - experiment and if possible generate appropriate data using the data to train the model again

-**Objective**

-- Train and Evaluate different DNN Models for plant disease detection problem

-- To tackle the problem of scarce real-life representative data, experiment with different generative networks and generate more plant leaf image data

-- Implement segmentation pipeline to avoid misclassification due to unwanted input

 # Project Structure

 **Plant_Disease_Detection_Benchmark_models**